Nucleus .Net Core CMS

 Use you own database tables

-Complex settings which aren't just name/value pairs should be stored in database tables that you create for your extension.
+Complex settings which aren't simple name/value pairs should be stored in database tables that you create for your extension.
 Create your own Data Provider and (optionally) a Manager class to save and retrieve your complex settings.

 See also: Developing a Nucleus Module